gizzidan/hive-practice/README.md

 # hive-practice
-scripts I made for practicing hive
+scripts I made for practicing hive using baseball data.